ciprian-test/basket/README.md

 ## How to run the application

+- install NodeJS
-- `make deps` - to install the npm dependencies
+- `make deps` - to install the npm dependencies (required for running the linter and the tests)
 - `make` - to run the lint and the tests
 - `make start` - to start the application